-COMPUTER PROGRAMS AND SYSTEMS, INC. CORPORATE GOVERNANCE GUIDELINES
+TRUBRIDGE, INC. CORPORATE GOVERNANCE GUIDELINES

-(As Adopted by the Board of Directors on March 11, 2004, and Last Amended by the Board of Directors on July 27, 2022)
+(As Adopted by the Board of Directors on March 11, 2004, and Last Amended by the Board of Directors onNovember 12, 2024)

 Mission of the Board of Directors.
-The responsibility of the Board of Directors (the "Board") of Computer Programs and Systems, Inc. (the "Company") is to review and regularly monitor the effectiveness of the Company's fundamental operating, financial and other business plans, policies and decisions, including the execution of its strategies and objectives, as well as to exercise oversight of management's identification and management of, and planning for, the material risks facing the Company.
+The responsibility of the Board of Directors (the "Board") of TruBridge, Inc. (the "Company") is to review and regularly monitor the effectiveness of the Company's fundamental operating, financial and other business plans, policies and decisions, including the execution of its strategies and objectives, as well as to exercise oversight of management's identification and management of, and planning for, the material risks facing the Company.
 The Board will seek to enhance stockholder value over the long term.